480/Y, Old Agra Road, Above Indian Bank, Nashik - 422002.

 We also have Mulligan certified therapists who use special techniques like Mulligan and Mckenzie to alleviate pain / remove pain.
 We specialise in taping and dry needling too.

-We are associated with various hospitals to facilitate them with various helpful techniques, In hospitals, we focus on the prevention of complications and improvement of the patient’s condition, including respiratory function and mobility.
-The physiotherapist performs an initial functional assessment for the purpose of recommending an appropriate framework for further treatment and promoting the continuum of care, including rehabilitation.
+We are associated with various hospitals to facilitate patients with helpful techniques.
+In hospitals, we focus on prevention of complications and improvement of the patient’s condition, including respiratory function and mobility.
+Physiotherapists perform an initial functional assessment to recommend an appropriate treatment framework and promote the continuum of care, including rehabilitation.

 Promotion of Function and Mobility – Activation, strengthening and mobilisation of the patient in order to enable resumption of maximal function and independence, using accessories if needed.